Variational Autoencoder

 The reconstruction loss ensures that the decoder can generate accurate data samples from the latent variable, while the KL divergence ensures that the learned latent distribution is close to the prior, helping with regularization.

-An implementation of a variational autoencoder is here: https://github.com/KrishnaMBhattarai/VariationalAutoencoder
+I have included the actual source code (github link) of this implementation of a variational autoencoder here: https://github.com/KrishnaMBhattarai/VariationalAutoencoder

 import torch